Jamlee/docker-laravel/README.md

     ./ctl mysql   #enter the mysql  container
     ./ctl redis   $enter the redis container

-while you use the script to start or restart your container,you can also give the container a static ip by changing the script.the default ip of container is `192.1.68.99.11`. please read source of `ctl`.
+while you use the script to start or restart your container,you will give the container a static ip by changing the script.the default ip of container is `192.1.68.99.11`. please read source of `ctl`.